Home » Diamonds » Colorless vs Near Colorless Diamonds: How are They Different?

 But you often don’t need to go as high as G to find a diamond that fits that criteria.

 When deciding which color grade is right for your diamond, view it in-person or through a quality image online.
-Without these options, it’s difficult to know what it looks like based on the color grade.

-Many near colorless diamonds are also a fitting choice for yellow or rose gold settings.
 While they can interfere with the lack of color in D, E, and F diamonds, you’re less likely to experience this conflict with I and J.

 Cons

-The first is they may exhibit less brilliance if the yellow is apparent.
+The first downside is they may exhibit less brilliance if the yellow is apparent.
 While cut and clarity are more influential in a diamond’s light performance, color can also impact its sparkle.

 A diamond’s brilliance is a measure of how it collects and returns white light, so any shade of yellow has the potential to diminish this quality.

-Combined with an excellent cut and eye-clean clarity grade, near colorless diamonds can still have the glimmer of ones graded colorless.
+But combined with an excellent cut and eye-clean clarity grade, near colorless diamonds can still have the glimmer of ones graded colorless.

 Fancy shapes are any cut other than round, such as: